varvet/serenade.js/README.md

 be added, so that you can do `set('first_name', 'Jonas')`.
 This is especially useful when providing JSON data from the server, as it will allow you to use the correct naming conventions both on the server and client.

-## Save and update

-The `save` function will persist documents to the server.
-This function is asynchronous, and while it is saving, the magic `saveState` property will transition from `new` or `saved` depending on whether the record has previously been saved, to `saving`.
-You can listen to changes on `change:saveState` to trigger behaviour as the save state changes.

-`update` is a higher level function which will set the given properties, as well as call the save function.

 ## Associations